enolikingdev/enolikingdev.github.io/_posts/2019-10-21-test-markdown.md

 tags: [linux]
 comments: true
 ---
-From the current folder look for files with the name 'Dockerfile', contining the text 'jenkins-slave-jdk-open', and just list them on the standard output.
+From the current folder look for files with the name 'Dockerfile', containing the text 'jenkins-slave-jdk-open', and just list them on the standard output.
 ~~~
 find . -type f -name Dockerfile -exec grep -l 'jenkins-slave-jdk-open' {} +
 ~~~